suchipi/hex-engine/packages/website/docs/api-2d.md

 > Available since version: 0.0.0

-`multiplyMutate(other: Point | number): this`
+`multiplyMutate(other: Vector | number): this`

-Mutate this Point by multiplying its x and y values with the specified value.
+Mutate this Vector by multiplying its x and y values with the specified value.

 > In versions prior to 0.0.1, this method was named `timesMutate`.